ac08/andrewcircelli/content/projects/000-fullstack-futures.md

 excerpt:
   Hey all!
 If you have read my blog, you are likely aware of one of my finer coding projects.
-And although there is still work to be done, I am happy to share my progress. fullStack futures is a new take on LinkedIn.
+And although there is still work to be done, I am happy to share my progress.
+  Full Stack futures is a new take on LinkedIn.
 No longer are you required to be a business professional to have a legitimate online presence.
-Use fullStack Futures as a central hub to maintain your, or your child’s online profile; and to allow recruiters to contact you about opportunities in your select field.
+Use Full Stack Futures as a central hub to maintain your, or your child’s online profile; and to allow recruiters to contact you about opportunities in your select field.

 info:
   tech: [MongoDB, Express-React-Node.js Stack, REST API]